Bitradio Trading 5.3% Higher This Week (BRO)

 According to CryptoCompare, “Bitradio is a PoS cryptocurrency that allows users to listen to their radio station via webstream.
 Users get BRO tokens for their activity in the platform.
 Click here for Masternode stats from masternodes.online. “

-It is usually not possible to buy alternative cryptocurrencies such as Bitradio directly using U.S. dollars.
-Investors seeking to trade Bitradio should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+It is usually not presently possible to buy alternative cryptocurrencies such as Bitradio directly using US dollars.
+Investors seeking to trade Bitradio should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitradio using one of the exchanges listed above.

 Receive News & Updates for Bitradio Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitradio and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.